MichaelEPope/netsuite-async-search-client/README.md

 *Q:  My search is running slowly due to your script.
 Can you speed it up?*

 A:  I can't.
-This doesn't add much overhead to your search, it's probably just naturally slow (searches for some records are slower than others).
+This doesn't add much overhead to your search, it's probably just naturally slow (searches for some records are slower than others, especially those dealing with records older than a year).
 Reduce the data returned by the search by adding filters or using other techniques to simplify the search.

 *Q:  I added the script to a page you asked and keep getting an error saying **async_search** is not defined.
 What do I do?*